 Experienced, committed RN-entry students enrich our community.
-Yale School of Nursing (YSN) offers multiple specialty areas for advanced practice, comprising two years of study in a focused area for entrants with an RN, or total three-year degree program for GEPN entrants (see previous page).
+Yale School of Nursing (YSN) offers multiple specialty areas for advanced practice, comprising two years of study in a focused area for entrants with an RN.

 They graduate and become nurse practitioners or certified nurse midwives-and can diagnose, prescribe, and provide care across the lifespan.